petrelharp/berkeley-oct-2024/berkeley-oct-2024.md

 :::

 ::: fragment
-Can choose parameters to achieve stability.
+Can choose functional forms to achieve stability.
 :::